 (A) Test bank.
 For each multimedia presentation that

-exceeds 180 seconds, the ADM shall have a test bank of at least four
+exceeds 180 seconds, the ADM must have a test bank of at least four

 (B) Question difficulty.
-The question shall be short
+Each question must be short

 answer, multiple choice, essay, or a combination of these forms.
 The